Hugh Kennedy (judge): Legal career

 On 31 January 1922, Kennedy became the first Attorney General in the Provisional Government of the Irish Free State.
 Later that year, the Provisional Government appointed him to the Irish Free State Constitution Commission to draft the Constitution of the Irish Free State.
 The Irish Free State was established on 6 December 1922.
 The functions of the Provisional Government were transferred to the Executive Council of the Irish Free State.
 Kennedy was appointed Attorney General of the Irish Free State on 7 December 1922.
-However Kennedy was not optimistic about the prospects of Irish self-governance, privately stating:
+However, Kennedy was not optimistic about the prospects of Irish self-governance, privately stating:

 I believe we are an inferior race, temperamentally unfit and no effort can save us.
-We are a mean people, theatrical and narrow, posers and humbugs, ungrateful and malicious, a race of ‘saints and scholars’ without real religion or real education.
+We are a mean people, theatrical and narrow, posers and humbugs, ungrateful and malicious, a race of "saints and scholars" without real religion or real education.
 There are fine fellows and fine women too but they can do nothing but sweat in vain before they are stoned and then shot.
 They’ll get monuments thirty years after.

-In 1923, he was appointed to the Judiciary Commission by the Government of the Irish Free State, on a reference from the Government to establish a new system for the administration of justice by the Constitution of the Irish Free State.
+In 1923, he was appointed to the Judiciary Commission by the Government of the Irish Free State, on reference from the Government to establish a new system for the administration of justice under the Constitution of the Irish Free State.
 The Judiciary Commission was chaired by Lord Glenavy, who had also been the last Lord Chancellor of Ireland.
 It drafted the Courts of Justice Act 1924 for a new court system, including a High Court and a Supreme Court.
-It provided for the abolition, inter alia, of the Irish Court of Appeal and the Irish High Court of Justice.
+It provided for the abolition, among other things, of the Irish Court of Appeal and the Irish High Court of Justice.
 Most of the judges were not reappointed to the new courts.
 Kennedy personally oversaw the selection of the new judges and made impressive efforts to select them on merit alone.
 The results were not always happy: his diary, of which some extracts have been published, reveal the increasingly unhappy atmosphere in the Supreme Court itself, due to frequent clashes between Kennedy and his colleague Gerald Fitzgibbon, since the two men proved to be so different in temperament and political outlook that they found it almost impossible to work together harmoniously.
 In a similar vein, Kennedy's legal opinion and choice of words could raise eyebrows amongst legal colleagues and fury in the Executive Council, for example regarding the Kenmare incident.

 He was also a delegate of the Irish Free State to the Fourth Assembly of the League of Nations, between 3 and 29 September 1923.

 Political career

-He was elected to Dáil Éireann on 27 October 1923, as a Cumann na nGaedheal TD at a by-election in the Dublin South constituency.
+He was elected to the 4th Dáil at the 1923 Dublin South by-election held on 27 October, as a Cumann na nGaedheal TD.
 He was the first person to be elected in a by-election to Dáil Éireann.
 He resigned his seat in June 1924 when he was appointed Chief Justice of Ireland.